Theta bases and log Gromov-Witten invariants of cluster varieties: Introduction

 \section{Introduction}

-Let $Y$ be a smooth compact variety over an algebraically closed field $\kk$ of characteristic $0$, or more generally, a smooth integral separated Deligne-Mumford stack which is proper and finite type over $\kk$ (an ``orbifold'' for short).
+Let $Y$ be a smooth compact connected variety (or orbifold) over an algebraically closed field $\kk$ of characteristic $0$.
 The quantum cohomology ring $\QH^*(Y)$ is obtained by using (virtual) counts of holomorphic curves in $Y$ to deform the cup product on the cohomology ring of $Y$.
 The degree $0$ subalgebra $\QH^0(Y)$ is very simple, generated by the fundamental class $[Y]=\id\in \QH^*(Y)$.
 But now suppose we have a log variety or log orbifold $Y^{\dagger}$ obtained by equipping $Y$ with a log structure, e.g., the data of a reduced effective normal crossings divisor $D\subset Y$.
 We call such $(Y,D)$ a \textbf{log pair}.
 Then already in codimension $0$ the structure is far more complicated, e.g., logarithmic analogs of the degree $0$ cohomology are often infinite-dimensional.
 The question of whether degree $0$ log classes admit an analog of the quantum cohomology product is highly non-trivial, and the resulting algebra $\QH_{\log}^0(Y^{\dagger})$ is expected to be very rich.
 Indeed, if $Y^{\dagger}=(Y,D)$ is a \textbf{log Calabi-Yau orbifold with maximal boundary} (i.e., $D$ contains a $0$-stratum and is in $|-K_Y|$), then the Frobenius structure conjecture \cite[arXiv v1, Conj.
 0.8]{GHK1} predicts that $\Spec \QH_{\log}^0(Y^{\dagger})$ is the mirror to $Y$.
 Furthermore, $\QH_{\log}^0(Y^{\dagger})$ should be naturally equipped with a canonical basis of ``theta functions'' which should agree with the theta functions constructed combinatorially by Gross, Hacking, Keel, Kontsevich, and Siebert \cite{CPS,GHK1,GHKK,GHS}.
-Our main result is a proof of this conjecture for cluster varieties.
+Our main result is a proof of this conjecture for cluster varieties, along with a proof for many cases (including all cases with $Y\setminus D$ affine) that the relevant log Gromov-Witten invariants are enumerative.